mitmproxy/mitmproxy/CONTRIBUTING.md

 ## Development Setup

-To get started hacking on mitmproxy, please install a recent version of Python (we require at least Python 3.9).
-Then, do the following:
+To get started hacking on mitmproxy, please install the latest version of Python and do the following:

 ##### Linux / macOS